-At Spedan, we have many years of experience in supporting Clients with managing their legal compliance issues.
+At Spedan, we have many years of experience in supporting Clients with managing their compliance obligations.
 Legislation is increasingly harder to manage for organisations and the Legal Update services supports managers as they struggle to maintain the breadth of information that is needed.

-Our service supports Senior Managers and ISO systems managers alike stay abreast of legal requirements.
-From the start, we will review and assess your products, services and activities to create a bespoke Register of Compliance Obligations for your sites.
+Our legal update service supports Senior Managers and ISO systems managers stay abreast of legal requirements and compliance obligations.
+We will complete a legal review of your products, services and activities to create a bespoke Register of Compliance Obligations for your sites.
 The Compliance Register contains summary guidance on what each piece of legislation requires as well as links to the primary legislation and resources that help you manage it.

-On a monthly basis, we will send you and the team updates of legislation so that you keep on top of changes and feed them into your compliance register.
+On a monthly basis, you receive updates of legislation so that you keep on top of changes and feed them into your compliance register.
 All through the year, you and the team will be able to access iSHEQ, the unique online resource provided by Spedan, that holds further detailed information, links and guidance.

 Our approach is flexible to the needs of your organisation and we aim to work closely with your team.
 We are happy to provide partial support to a fully managed service.
 For example, we can maintain your environmental compliance register and communicate it to the relevant teams.